scgupta/scgupta.github.io/tech/_posts/machine-learning/2020-01-15-python-speech-to-text-asr-transcriber-with-mozilla-deepspeech.md

 <class 'bytes'>
 ~~~

 As you can see that the speech sample rate of the wav file is 16000hz, same as the model’s sample rate.
-But the buffer is a byte array, whereas DeepSpeech model expects 16 bit int array.
+But the buffer is a byte array, whereas DeepSpeech model expects 16-bit int array.
 Let’s convert it:

 ~~~ python
 >>> import numpy as np